chr1sbest/blog.chrisbest/public/articles/cs/10-tips-python.md

 10) Decorators
 ----
 Python decorators allow you to elegantly wrap a function around a different function.
 The clever usage of decorators warrants an entire article on it's own, but simple use cases are with memoization and keeping track of the time it takes for a function to execute.

+**Update:** Here is the article that [@decorators](http://blog.chrisbe.st/articles/cs/decorators) deserve, but possibly not the one they need right now.
 <script src="https://gist.github.com/chr1sbest/7936197828e432dcbfcd.js"></script>